 Invest Early and Often

 One of the most effective ways to build wealth is to start investing early and often.
-The earlier you start, the more time your money has to grow through the power of compounding.
+Even so, the earlier you start, the more time your money has to grow through the power of compounding.
 Compounding is the process of earning returns on your initial investment, as well as on the accumulated interest or gains.

 Even small amounts invested regularly can add up over time.
 Consider setting up automatic investments from your bank account into a retirement account or other investment vehicle.
 This will help you stay disciplined and consistent with your investing habits.